Application

-The HEPCAT consortium offers graduate fellowships for two years to graduate students interested in the area of nuclear and particle physics detector development.
-The fellowships provide a 12-month stipend of $37,727 plus a tuition allowance for the academic year, and a $2,000 travel allowance to allow the student to attend the annual HEPCAT summer school or travel to other institutions as required.
+The HEPCAT consortium offers graduate fellowships for two years to graduate students interested in the area of particle and nuclear physics detector development.
+The fellowships provide a stipend plus a tuition allowance for each year, and a travel allowance to allow the student to attend the annual HEPCAT summer school or travel to other institutions, as required.
+Fellowships begin in Fall, 2026.

-The application for 2024 Fellow is currently open.
-The nomination packet shall be sent to the relevant topical group leaders (see below) before Mar.
-31st, 2024.
+The nomination packet shall be sent to the relevant topical group leaders (see below) by March 20, 2026.

 Eligibility:

-Graduate students in a HEPCAT member institution are eligible to be nominated for this fellowship, subject to the following:
+Graduate students enrolled at a HEPCAT member institution are eligible to be nominated for this fellowship, subject to the following:

-- The nominee must be enrolled in their first three year’s graduate Ph.D. program (incoming graduate students this fall are counted as 0th year and are not eligible for this round) in physics or a related discipline in instrumentation at one of the HEPCAT member institutions.
+• The nominee must be enrolled in their first three year’s graduate Ph.D. program (incoming graduate students starting Fall 2026 are counted as 0th year and are not eligible for this round) in physics or a related discipline in instrumentation at one of the HEPCAT member institutions.

 No institution will receive more than two fellowships in a given year.